 Figure 24: Data from the GAr-LAr heat transfer measurement with the 19-tube heat exchanger.
 (Left): Observed GAr flow rate at a differential pressure of 143 mbard with respect to the ambient pressure of 959 mbara.
 The raw data shown here is not corrected for the flow rate due to condensation on the PTFE hose.
 (Right): Heat transfer rate with GAr cooling and liquefaction as a function of overpressure of the supplied argon with respect to the ambient pressure.
 The orange curve is the expectation from modelling including turbulent free convection and film condensation.
-The deviation of the data from the expectation at high differential pressures is due to LAr boiling in the Dewar flask which is not included in the model (see text for details).
+The deviation of the data from the expectation at high differential pressures is due to the onset of LAr boiling.

-connecting hoses are made from PTFE to minimise heat transfer via surfaces other than the ones of the tubes.
-The condensation rate from the hose was measured as a function of pressure difference and subtracted from the results.
-The pressure drop from the location of the pressure transducer to the heat exchanger at the maximum measured gas flow of ~30 slpm over the short 1/2 in-piping is of the order of a few mbar and thus negligible.
-Seals of the various components are made using press fits at room temperature between PTFE and stainless steel, which result in tight seals at cryogenic temperatures.
-This resulted in a vacuum level of $O(10^{-5} \text{ mbara})$ at cold and a negligible leak rate during an overpressure test with helium at 1315 mbara, observed as tiny helium bubbles in the LAr.
+fits at room temperature between PTFE and stainless steel, which result in tight seals at cryogenic temperatures.
+This resulted in a vacuum level of the order of $10^{-5}$ mbara at cold and a negligible leak rate during an overpressure test with helium at 1315 mbara, observed as tiny helium bubbles in the LAr.
 The helium pressure remained stable over minutes within the measurement accuracy.
 Different from the design used for the measurements with the test bed, in this configuration the 7 in long tubes were exposed to the LAr bath only at a length of 6 in because the ends were fitted into the PTFE body on one end and into PTFE end caps on the other.